-Bradley Roundtable
+The Bradley Roundtable

 Where ideas, lived experiences, and community voices come together.

-This approach leads to real impact.
-A single discussion about belonging and civic connection in a rapidly growing North Texas led directly to Coffee & Conversation, a now-weekly program supporting immigrant women and families through English practice, confidence-building, and community integration.
-This is the heart of the Bradley Roundtable: bringing people together to talk about what matters and transforming insight into action.
+This approach creates real impact.
+The Bradley Roundtable is home to Coffee & Conversation, a weekly program supporting immigrant adults through English conversation practice, confidence-building, and community integration.
+This is the heart of the Bradley Roundtable: bringing people together across identities to talk about what matters most and transforming insight into action.

 Inspired by the lifelong work of Kelly Pace Bradley, this space serves as an invitation for people to gather and discuss ideas that promote thriving communities.
 Kelly’s life exemplifies the Shine philosophy that each of us is born with a unique combination of talents and gifts, and that if we recognize, develop, and share them, we can make indelible marks in our corners of the world.

 Beginning in the fourth grade, Kelly used her talent for building relationships with neighborhood friends, and combined it with her keen interest in exploring possibilities of what they could create together.
 From Kelly’s penchant for helping others, the Good Deed Club was born.
-In high school, she used that same talent, interest, and need to establish
+In high school, she used that same talent, interest, and need to establish Morning Watch, a weekly ritual conducted by students that provided spiritual enrichment to all their classmates.

 The older Kelly got, the better she became at recognizing how her talents and interests could tackle needs she saw in her community.
 Metroport Meals on Wheels, which Kelly founded in 1980, is the contribution for which she is most well-known in North Texas.
-Kelly has since transitioned out of her executive director role—but by no means has she
+Kelly has since transitioned out of her executive director role—but by no means has she stopped making contributions.

 Let’s Talk